ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 - HTTP endpoint: [https://mainnet.optimism.io](https://mainnet.optimism.io)
 - WebSocket endpoint (limited usage, see footnote below the table): [wss://ws-mainnet.optimism.io](wss://ws-mainnet.optimism.io)

 Note, we _highly_ encourage you to set up a private RPC endpoint like Alchemy instead.
-Using a public endpoint in production systems will often run into rate limits because of shared throughput.
+Using a public endpoint in production systems will often run into rate limits because of shared throughput and rate limits.

 ## Optimism Goerli